JagjitBhosale/File-Organization-using-Python/README.md

 ---

-## Future Enhancements

-- Support for nested directories in the source folder.
-- Logging for better debugging and monitoring.
-- Option to exclude certain file types from being organized.

----

-## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as per your needs.

 ---